 A student has the right to appeal the interpretation of graduate rules and policies.
-Appeals are submitted to the education graduate coordinator who will convene the Education Graduate Admissions and Retention Committee and notify the student in writing of the committee's decision and rationale.
+Appeals are submitted to the department graduate coordinator who will convene the Education Graduate Admissions and Retention Committee and notify the student in writing of the committee's decision and rationale.
 Any request for a grade review must originate with the instructor.
 The specific Policy for Review of Grades is available from the college dean.
-For more detailed information about appeals procedures, refer to the School of Education Handbook for Graduate Students.
+For more detailed information about appeals procedures, contact the departmental graduate coordinator.